Skip to content

 poly init --region <region> --account_id <account_id> --project_id <project_id>

-Step 2 — Pull remote config and set up the environment
+Step 2 - Set up the environment

 poly pull